Mark Danner: Mark Danner On Donald Trump

-In the spring of 2016, Danner began covering the 2016 general election for The New York Review of Books, profiling then Republican presidential candidate Donald J. Trump on his campaign trail.
+In the spring of 2016, Danner began covering the 2016 general election for The New York Review of Books, profiling then Republican presidential candidate Donald Trump on his campaign trail.
 In May, The New York Review of Books published "The Magic of Donald Trump," and on Dec.
 22, the magazine published "The Real Trump."

 Following the articles, Danner has appeared as a guest on multiple radio shows, including WNUR 89.3FM Chicago's "This is Hell!" and KALW 91.5FM San Francisco's "Your Call", to discuss Trump's presidency.
 He also has sat down with Bard President Leon Botstein twice to discuss President Donald Trump's first days in office and his approach to foreign and domestic policy.

 In March 2017, The New York Review of Books published Danner's "What Could He Do?," which chronicles Trump's first days in office.

-Mark continued his coverage Donald Trump in the 2020 election.
+Danner continued his coverage Donald Trump in the 2020 election.
 In October 2020, The New York Review of Books published Danner's "The Con He Rode In On," outlining the fallacies and damage of the Trump Presidency and campaign.
 After the 2020 election, Danner attended the Trump rally at the White House ellipse on January 6, marching to the U.S. Capitol, and reported on it in his piece "Be Ready to Fight".
 "The Slow-Motion Coup," the first in a series of essays on January 6 and Donald Trump, appeared in the New York Review of Books.

+Danner continued his coverage of Trump for the New York Review of Books throughout the 2024 election cycle, writing "The Grievance Artist" in November 2023, and "Getting out the Fear Vote," in November 2024.